cadayton/Venom/docs/Set-VeDeviceAlias.md

 # Workflow

+In the module directory 'local', is some code called **Start-WeeklyUpdates.ps1**.
+This is an example of the order of execution as well as a way to batch processs all of the cmdlets together.

-The typical work is to execute the following sequence of cmdlets on schedule that is appropriate.
+The typical workflow is to execute the following sequence of cmdlets on schedule that is appropriate.

     Set-VeDeviceAlias -FabricName SOS_Fabric_A